Ross, Edwards lead Pepperdine over San Diego, 76-71

+“Well, here we go again fellas,” he remembers telling his team.
+“Let’s finish this one.”

+The Waves did just that, giving Romar his 400th career coaching victory.

-SAN DIEGO — Sophomore guard Colbey Ross scored a career-high 27 points and Kameron Edwards added a season-high 23 for the Pepperdine Waves, who dominated the last four minutes to hand the San Diego Toreros their first home loss this season, 76-71 Saturday.
+Sophomore guard Colbey Ross scored a career-high 27 points and Kameron Edwards added a season-high 23 for the Waves, who dominated the last four minutes to hand the Toreros their first home loss this season, 76-71 Saturday.

+The Waves were coming off three-point losses at home against San Francisco and at Santa Clara, games in which they had the lead.

+“We had been in those,” said Romar, who’s in the first year of his second stint with Pepperdine.
+“As I joked in the game with our guys, we’ve had a lot of practice in these.
+We’ve just got to finally figure out the last part, to win it, and the guys did that tonight.”

 San Diego, which played the last 10 minutes without its second-leading scorer, guard Olin Carter III, had a 61-58 lead when Andrew Ferguson was whistled for a flagrant 1 foul against Edwards.
 Edwards made both free throws and then was fouled during the ensuing possession and made one of two free throws to tie it at 61.